Zuehlke/security-onboarding/javascript_basics/basics/presentation/JavaScript Basics.md

 - Object

 ### Arrays
-Characterisctics of arrays in JavaScript:
+Characteristics of arrays in JavaScript:

 - Zero-based index
 - Can hold different type in same array